The Objective

 User questionnaire

 Inspired by HelloFresh, I mocked up a questionnaire-based flow to help new users find their perfect product match.
-While shelved for the initial MVP to meet deadlines, it remains a high-priority iteration for our personalization roadmap.
+While shelved for the initial MVP to meet deadlines, it remains a high-priority iteration for our personalisation roadmap.

 Design Decisions & Features

-Helping Users "Right-Size" Instead of just listing volumes, we added visual aids and text explanations.
-For example, under the volume selector, we added: "Perfect for one coffee a day."
+Helping Users "Right-Size": Instead of just listing volumes, we added visual aids and text explanations.
+For example, under the volume selector, we added the text "6 pack = 1 coffee a day.."
 This directly addressed the issue of customers ordering too much and then cancelling out of frustration.

-The Benefits Toggle To increase transparency, I designed a toggle for the "Subscription Bonus."
+The Benefits Toggle: To increase transparency, I designed a toggle for the "Subscription Bonus."

 Subscribed Mode: Prices are highlighted, and bonuses are visible.